exercism/common-lisp-test-runner/README.md

 There is a shell script `./bin/run-local.sh` which will allow one to run the docker image on tests on one's local machine.
 It creates appropriate mount points so the test-runner can access all needed files.

+Note: this script mush be run from the root directory of the repository.

 For example:

 ```